KeilizonDeiv/Face_Ai/face_ai/QUICKSTART.md

    "Also works with uploaded images"

 8. **Technical Details** (1 min)
-   "Uses OpenCV for detection, DeepFace for emotions, 100% open-source"
+   "Uses OpenCV DNN models for detection and recognition, DeepFace for emotions, all 100% open-source and offline"

 **Total: ~5 minutes**